 Brush up on trail etiquette in time for hiking season

-Only you can prevent forest fires.
+Whether you're planning to hike in Utah's national parks or just trekking up a local trail, keep in mind that only you can prevent forest fires.
 And erosion.
 And human poop on the side of the trail.
 Conserving Utah’s exceptional wildness is up to us, so follow (and preach) these few tips to keep things pristine.

 Stay on the Trail

 Let’s start with the fundamentals.
 Footfalls have an obvious cumulative effect, and trails minimize the damage to vegetable and mineral alike.
 Stay in the middle of the trail and hike single-file if you’re in a group.
 You know that crusty black stuff that looks like dead moss on southern Utah’s red, sandy soil?
 It’s actually slow-growing cyanobacteria that helps stop erosion.
 Don’t squish it.

 Pets in the Parks

 In general, pets are only allowed in parking lots, in your car (a bad idea in the desert heat), in most campgrounds and within 50 feet of the road — on a six-foot leash at all times.

 Why so restrictive?
 Your dog may chase or scare wild animals, or leave a predator scent that lingers and disturbs the behavior of native species.
 It could trample vegetation off the trail.
 Also, some national park visitors just aren’t dog people.